lerna-lite/lerna-lite/packages/run/README.md

 **This behavior allows Nx to run tasks in the most efficient way possible, but it also means that some existing options for `lerna run` become obsolete as explained below.**

+> **Note** when Lerna is set to use Nx and detects `nx.json` in the workspace, it will defer to Nx to detect task dependencies.
+Some options for `lerna run` will behave differently.
+See [Using Lerna (Powered by Nx) to Run Tasks](./recipes/using-lerna-powered-by-nx-to-run-tasks) for more details.

 #### Obsolete Options when `useNx` is enabled

 ##### `--sort` and `--no-sort`